-Knowledge Transfer of JGU
+Knowledge Transfer at JGU

-The Center for Continuing Education coordinates all the continuing education programs of JGU.
+The Center for Continuing Education (ZWW) coordinates all the continuing education programs of JGU.
 It focuses on aspects of life-long learning for people who already have professional experience or academic degrees but are generally interested in updating their knowledge or improving it.
 For businesses and institutions that require specific continuing education courses for their employees, the Center for Continuing Education will develop tailored concepts.
-Important target groups include teachers and those in the 'Studying at 50-plus' program who wish to explore academic subjects once they have retired from their profession and would like to take advantage of what the university has to offer.
+Target groups in the "Studying at 50plus" program are persons who wish to explore academic subjects once they have retired from their profession and would like to take advantage of what the university has to offer.